jha22sumit/Music-store-database-PostgreSQL-Project/README.md

 4. Open the `.pbix` file in Power BI Desktop to explore interactive visuals
 5. Use filters to explore results by genre, country, and customer

+## 📬 Contact
+Feel free to open an issue or connect for feedback and suggestions.
+Contributions are welcome!

+Let me know if you’d like this saved as a downloadable README.md file.